wheresrhys/fetch-mock/docs/v6-v7-upgrade-guide.md

 # Changes

+## New documentation site

+Please give me your feedback as github issues/pull requests.
+It feels like a big improvement to me.
+Hopefully fetch-mock users think the same. http://www.wheresrhys.co.uk/fetch-mock/

 ## Teardown methods names have changed
 To keep the library in line with `sinon`, the most popular mocking libarry in the js ecosystem, a few method names & behaviours have been changed
 - `reset()` now resets both call history _and_ the mocking behaviour of fetch-mock - It's a complete teardown of the mocks that have been set up. `restore()` has been kept as an alias for this method